 4. Choosing the Wrong Friends

 When you’ve been hurt by love, abandoned as a child, (or kids have bullied you), it’s hard to know who is a friend and who is not.
-Trust isn’t easy to come by.
+Trust isn’t easy to come by when you have abandonment trauma.
 You live with hard edges and walls.